Course Descriptions

 8th Grade Language Arts - 51036

 This course is designed to expand students’ language skills.
 Students read and analyze a variety of fiction and non-fiction texts.
-They also have an independent reading unit, which is ongoing throughout the year.
-They write a variety of informative, narrative and argumentative pieces.
+Students have an independent reading unit, which is ongoing throughout the year.
+Students will write a variety of informative, narrative, and argumentative pieces.
 Vocabulary and grammar will be incorporated throughout the year.
-Students also have opportunities to demonstrate leadership skills while improving their speaking and communication skills through small group and class presentations.
+Students also have opportunities to demonstrate leadership skills while improving their speaking and communication skills through small group and class presentations..

 8th Grade Advanced Language Arts - 51040